-We recommend that you discuss these symptoms with your primary care physician who will be able to advise whether you would benefit from a formal venous consultation in a venous clinic where diagnosis would include an expert diagnostic ultrasound study of your leg veins.
+We recommend that you discuss these symptoms with your primary care physician who will be able to advise whether you would benefit from a formal consultation with a vascular surgeon.
 If left untreated, varicose veins can lead to more serious concerns over time due to the progressive nature of the disease.

 For the person who has varicose veins in one or both legs: